On this page

 Choose the motor type:

 This control algorithm is very simple.
-User can set the target velocity it wants to achieve \(v_d\), the algorithm is going to integrate it in time to find out what is the angle it needs to set to the motor \(a_c\) in order to achieve it.
-Then the maximal allowed voltage motor.voltage_limit is going to be applied in the direction of the \(a_c\) using SinePWM or SpaceVectorPWM modulation.
+User can set the target velocity it wants the motor to turn with \(v_d\).
+In each step of algorithm execution it is going to add a small angle step to the current angle \(a_c\) in order to achieve the target velocity.
+The angle step is going to be calculated by multiplying the target velocity with the sample time \(dt\) of the algorithm.
+Then the maximal allowed voltage motor.voltage_limit or current motor.current_limit is going to be applied to the motor using the underlying torque/FOC control loop (motor.loopFOC()).

 This is the simplified version of the calculation of the next angle to set to the motor: